sam-sunnarborg/sam-sunnarborg.github.io/Physics101/ParticlePhysics.md

 This is the idea behind particle accelerators like the [LHC](LHC.md)!

 It is also (kind of) the idea behind the role of the Higgs boson.
 The Higgs decides how much of a particle's energy needs to be reserved for its mass.
 And so for an electron the Higgs decided it only needed a little, for the top quark it needed a lot, and it needed none for the photon.
-That's the idea behind why the photon can (and always) moves at the speed of light, and why the top quark can never move that fast.
+That's the idea behind why the photon can (and always) moves at the speed of light, and why the top quark (and anything else with a mass) can never move that fast.